lgrcia/prose/docs/index.md

 ```
 +++

-A Python package to build image processing pipelines, built for Astronomy.
+A Python package to build image processing pipelines for Astronomy.
 Beyond featuring the blocks to build pipelines from scratch, it provides pre-implemented ones to perform common tasks such as automated calibration, reduction and photometry.

 ```{admonition} Where to start?
 :class: tip